 PAMPA is both a studio and an OBSERVATORY with a theoretically position thanks to its connections with Higher Education and Research.
-Through its, the decoration extent has become a true meaning subject PAMPA, and is experiments and invents to take on a new form as often as possible.
+Through its, the decoration extent has become a true meaning subject, and is experiments and invents to take on a new form as often as possible.

 This production of content is the heart of atelier PAMPA.

-A design studio between France and southern India, PAMPA is a window, a fertile nowhere and a source of inspiration, both mobile and competent.
-It is a workshop where minds and hands come together for tailor-made thinking.
+A design studio between France and India, PAMPA is a window, a workshop where minds and hands come together for tailor-made thinking.

 Philippine APRILE MANDILLON